frankiee12a9/java-spring-study-errors-bugs-resolusion-document-mine/jpa-hibernate/README.md

         }

         Movie movie = new Movie();
-        // setters are ommited...
+        // setters are omitted...
         movie.setTags(tags); // (1) tags here, which are the referenced entity

-        Movie savedMovie = movieRepository.save(movie); // (2) you try to persit parent object with referenced object
+        Movie savedMovie = movieRepository.save(movie); // (2) you try to persist parent object with referenced object
-        // setters are ommited...
+        // setters are omitted...

         return createMovieResponse;
     }